If you are worried about a child or young person who could be in danger please contact

 Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 It may also be caused when a parent or carer fabricates symptoms of, or induces, illness in a child.

-Emotional abuse is the persistent emotional ill treatment of a child such as to cause severe and persistent effects on the child’s emotional development, and may involve:
+Emotional abuse is the persistent emotional ill treatment of a child to cause severe and persistent effects on the child’s emotional development, and may involve:

-Conveying to a child that they are worthless, unloved, inadequate, or valued only insofar as they meet the needs of another person.
+- Telling a child that they are worthless, unloved, inadequate, or valued only to meet the needs of another person.

-Causing a child to feel frightened or in danger, for example witnessing domestic violence, seeing or hearing the ill treatment of another.
+- Causing a child to feel frightened or in danger, for example witnessing domestic violence, seeing or hearing the ill treatment of someone else.

 Some level of emotional abuse is involved in most types of ill treatment of children, though emotional abuse may occur alone.